How to Use the Command 'highlight' (with Examples)

 Explanation:

-• --print-style: Prints the CSS stylesheet for the specified theme and syntax.
+• --print-style: Specifically generates a CSS style sheet for the specified theme.

-• --style theme_name: Specifies the theme for which the CSS stylesheet is generated.
+• --style theme_name: Specifies which theme’s CSS rules should be extracted.

-• --stdout: Outputs the CSS stylesheet to the standard output.
+• --stdout: Outputs the CSS stylesheet directly to standard output, making it accessible for manual capture or redirected storage.

 Conclusion: